samkomo/ccxt-trading-webhook/README.md

 | `TOKEN_TTL` | Expiration time for issued tokens (seconds) |
 | `REQUIRE_HTTPS` | Reject plain HTTP requests when set to `true` |

+Logs are emitted in JSON format for easier ingestion into log platforms.

 ---

 ## 5. ▶️ Running the Webhook Locally